openedx/openedx-webhooks/docs/details.rst

   - The number of lines added and deleted in the pull request are recorded in the "Github Lines Added" and "Github Lines Deleted" fields.

+  - A GitHub status check called "openedx/cla" is added to the latest commit.
+    This is applied to all pull requests, even edX internal ones.

 Updating Jira issue when pull requests change